virteal/l8/README.md

 l8 is a modern multi-tasker for javascript.
 It schedules javascript tasks using promises and distributed actors.

-This is a work in progress that is not ready for production.
+This is a work in progress that is not ready for production yet.
 See [![Build Status](https://c9.io/site/wp-content/themes/cloud9/img/logo_cloud9_small.png)](https://c9.io/jhr/l8)

 [npm](https://npmjs.org/package/l8)
 ```
 npm install l8
-cd node_modules/l8; node test/suite.js
+cd node_modules/l8; npm test
 ```

 A task is any activity that a "normal" non-blocking javascript function cannot